Code-Institute-Submissions/comics/README.md

 This page is similar in apperance to the Submission/Home page.
 Any comics that have been favourited, by clicking on the 'heart' button, appear in the gallery on the Favourites page.
 Comics can be favouited from either the Home or Submission pages.
-All the same features for deleting/editing are availalbe if the comic was submitted by the logged in user, or if the user is a moderator.
+Deleting/editing is availalbe if the comic was submitted by the logged in user, or if the user is a moderator.
 It is possible to remove any comics from the favourite page by clicking on the 'heart' button.
-As mentioned before there is a more info and buy (for purchasing) buttons, both identical to those on the Home and Submission pages.
+A buy button takes you to a site for purchasing the comic, as on the Home and Submission pages.
-A search bar is also included as on the Home/Submission page.
+A search bar is also included as on the Home and Submission pages.

-#### About Page

-The About page features two large images on the top and bottom of the page, depicting characters from Marvel and DC comics.
-The About page contains a brief description of the purpose and creator of the site.

 #### Contact Page